ceyhuc/text-analyzer-python/README.md

 # text-analyzer-python
-a simple text analyzer (word, sentence counter ect.) code
+A simple Python script for text statistics and analysis.